Luis96920/gen-image-discord-bot/README.md

 # DALL-E Discord Bot

-The DALL-E Discord Bot is an easy way to generate images from the comfort of your Discord server.
+The DALL-E Discord Bot is an easy way to generate images from within your Discord server.

 ![dalle-bot-demo](https://user-images.githubusercontent.com/91042401/204699963-12629229-1851-456a-8adc-2894b9cd10af.gif)